Andrija Zmajević

-Andrija Zmajević (Андрија Змајевић; 6 June 1628 - 7 September 1694) was a Serbian Baroque poet, Archbishop of Antivari, and Catholic theologian.
+Andrija Zmajević (Андрија Змајевић; 6 June 1628 - 7 September 1694) was a Baroque poet, Archbishop of Antivari, and Catholic theologian.

 Biography

 The Zmajević family hailed from Vrba, a village from the region of the Njeguši tribe; when the last members of the Crnojević family left the Principality of Zeta, Nikola Zmajević and his cousins Ivaniš and Vučeta moved to Kotor, at the beginning of the 16th century.
 There, they quickly converted from Eastern Orthodoxy in favor of Roman Catholicism, by marrying "Latin" women.
 Becoming appealed and somewhat wealthy, the family acquired property and gained a reputation and a name in Kotor.

 Andrija Zmajević was born in Perast, in the Bay of Kotor, at the time part of the Republic of Venice, in late July 1628.
 His grandmother Anđuša had moved from Kotor to Perast in the early 17th century, after the death of her husband.
 After finishing the Franciscan primary school in his native town, Andrija Zmajević continued his education in Kotor, before moving to the College for the Propagation of the Faith, in Rome, where he earned a doctorate of philosophy and theology.
 In 1656, back in Perast, he became the town's pastor and the abbot of the monastery of St. George, on the Sveti Đorđe Island.
 In 1664, he became the vicar of the bishopric of Budva, where he remained after being appointed as titular archbishop of Bar in 1671, as the latter city was under Ottoman rule.

-Croatian Zabrebački katolički list (The Zagreb Roman Catholic Journal) names Andrija Zmajević as Serbian, not Croatian, arch-bishop in 1858.